The apostle Paul makes an astounding claim in the Bible:

 Jackie Hill Perry is now married to her husband Preston and they have two daughters, Eden and Autumn.
 The reality of her conversion is undeniable.
 Read and marvel at how God brought her to repentance and faith and wrought the miracle of regeneration in her life.

-Stories like Rosaria’s, Christopher’s and Jackie’s cut across the lies of our culture with God’s truth and prove that Paul’s words in 1 Corinthians Ch 6 are not so wide of the mark after all.
+Stories like Rosaria’s, Christopher’s, Jackie’s and Becket’s cut across the lies of our culture with God’s truth and prove that Paul’s words in 1 Corinthians Ch 6 are not so wide of the mark after all.
 “These things were some of you”.
 God’s love for a fallen world in Christ is so powerful and effective that whoever repents and believes in Him will never perish in hell but will have everlasting life (See John 3:16).

 P.S.
 Two final points: First, the themes of these testimony books make them unsuitable reading for children.
 Parents should judge their family’s level of maturity, understanding and exposure to these matters before recommending these as reading material.
 Second, these testimony book recommendations should not be taken as an endorsement of any publisher, church or ‘ministry’.
 I am simply delighted to highlight the availability of these resources as testimonies to God’s grace in salvation and trust they will be a blessing – perhaps a lifeline – to some of our readers.